NullixAT/browstorjs/README.md

 ## Persistence - How browsers handle it :shipit:

-One thing you must have definitely in mind is that, to date, persistence in browser is wanky.
-IndexedDB Storage is persistence over time and after browser is closed, yes, but it can be wiped easily.
+One thing you must have definitely in mind is that, to date, persistence in browser is different.

+First, when you use the new Filesystem API (Second `open` is `true`), your data should be as most persistent as it can be.
+Simply because a normal "clear history" will not erase this data.
+IndexedDB will be wiped with this actions.

+IndexedDB Storage is
+persistence over time and after browser is closed, yes, but it can be wiped easily.
 Even when your app is installed as a PWA.
 By cleanup jobs, by long inactivity, by history cleanup, etc...

 For PWA (as of July 2022), unfortunetely, there is still no real 100% bullet-proof way to store data forever until the app is deleted, like you can do in native apps.
+However, Filesystem API getting close to that.
 We all hope that browser devs will fix this as soon as possible.

 Here a few links to show how browser engines handle IndexedDB Storage, which BrowstorJS internally uses: